 How to file a state or federal complaint

-If you’d like to help protect other consumers, you can report the company for making false or misleading claims.
+If you’d like to help protect other consumers (and you should), you can report the company for making false or misleading claims.
+You can also report when Tougher Than Tom ships the device to one of the 11 states that bans it (see full list above).

 To locate the person in charge of pesticide registration and enforcement in your state, click on this map.
 These people have the power to revisit a product’s registration status as well as levy fines against the company for shipping to the state without a registration.
 In your email, provide details of what your traps have captured and attach photographs if possible.

 You can also report the company to the EPA and the FTC.
-For these communications it is also helpful to attach screenshots of the marketing materials that led you to believe that the product eliminated mosquitoes.
-And if you noticed zero mosquitoes inside your traps, mention that, too.
+For these communications it is helpful to attach screenshots of the marketing materials that led you to believe that the product eliminated (completely got rid of) mosquitoes.
+If you noticed zero mosquitoes inside your traps, mention that, too.
+And take pics of contents.

 Here’s the company contact information to share in your report: